 Do you sweat on large areas of your body?
+Like your chest or back or buttocks and thighs?
 Are you "sweating everywhere"?
-It's brutal!
-But, you are not alone.
-We hear about this problem a lot and we want to help you find treatment and relief.
+Rest assured, you're not alone.
+We hear about this problem A LOT and we want to help you find treatment and relief.

-"It's actually pretty easy to figure out," says Toronto dermatologist and IHHS Board Member Dr. Nowell Solish, co-author of "Focal Hyperhidrosis: Diagnosis and Management" (Canadian Medical Association Journal, Jan.
+"It's actually pretty easy to figure out," says Toronto dermatologist and IHhS Board Member Dr. Nowell Solish, co-author of "Focal Hyperhidrosis: Diagnosis and Management" (Canadian Medical Association Journal, Jan.
 4, 2005.)
 "With secondary hyperhidrosis, the onset is sudden."

 "Someone comes in and says, 'I'm 52 years old, and I just got it.'
 I'm a little more suspicious than if someone comes in and says, 'I'm 12 years old, and I've got it under my arms and nowhere else.'
-That fits the classic build, and I don't worry," says Solish, who treats hundreds of patients at his Sweat Clinics of Canada where he specializes in Botox injections for hyperhidrosis."
+That fits the classic build, and I don't worry," says Solish, who treats hundreds of patients at his Sweat Clinics of Canada where he specializes in Botox injections for hyperhidrosis.

-Whether you have primary or secondary hyperhidrosis can be determined by asking yourself a few questions as outlined by (and published in the Journal of the American Academy of Dermatology, 2004, Vol. 51, P. 274-86) St. Louis dermatologist Dr. Dee Anna Glaser.
+Trying to figure out if you have primary or secondary hyperhidrosis?
+Ask yourself a few questions as outlined by St. Louis dermatologist Dr. Dee Anna Glaser (and published in the Journal of the American Academy of Dermatology, 2004, Vol. 51, P. 274-86).
 Dr. Glaser is one of the founders of the International Hyperhidrosis Society and an internationally recognized expert in hyperhidrosis.

 - Your excess sweat impairs your daily activities.